fsossai/embeddings/README.md

-# Sharding Big Embedding Tables
+# Sharding Strategies for Exploiting Locality in Embedding Tables

-Work done during my Master Thesis.
+Work done for my Master Thesis at University of [Padua](https://en.wikipedia.org/wiki/Padua).